 All enforcement action will be taken by authorised and competent officers and in accordance with the Health and Safety Enforcement Policy.
-The following actions may be taken following an inspection or investigation;
+The following actions may be taken following an inspection or investigation.

-Enforcement Action Description Number issued 2018/19 Improvement Notice Legal Notice requiring works to be completed within a minimum of 21 days 5 Prohibition Notice Legal Notice prohibiting an activity being carried out where there is a serious risk of injury 1 Deferred Prohibition Notice As above but with a time delay allowing certain actions to be taken before the Notice comes into force 0 Simple Caution May be offered in certain circumstances instead of prosecution 0 Prosecution Where the health and safety offences are dealt with at Court 0
+Enforcement Action Description Number issued 2019/20 Number issued.
+2020/21 Improvement Notice Legal Notice requiring works to be completed within a minimum of 21 days 3 0 Prohibition Notice Legal Notice prohibiting an activity being carried out where there is a serious risk of injury 1 0 Deferred Prohibition Notice As above but with a time delay allowing certain actions to be taken before the Notice comes into force 0 0 Simple Caution May be offered in certain circumstances instead of prosecution 0 0 Prosecution Where the health and safety offences are dealt with at Court 0 0